Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/entries/testing-drivetrain.typ

       The video we took of the 1st trial started late, and therefore did not have enough info to calculate the correct time.
     ]
+    // FIXME: change this table to the new style
     #table(
       columns: 7,
       inset: 10pt,